 Your organization’s corrective action process should be aimed at not only preventing recurrence of nonconformities, but the preventing their occurrence as well.
 There is a very real tendency in every industry to close corrective actions as quickly as possible, and this does not always translate into ensuring that root causes are identified.

-During internal audits nonconformities should, and often times do, receive extra attention.
+During internal safety auditing nonconformities should, and often times do, receive extra attention.
 One of the objectives of an internal audit is to ensure that corrective actions have been applied and are effective.
 However, this process can be leveraged to identify the effectiveness of the organization’s root cause analysis program.
 Don’t miss an opportunity here to improve your organization’s RCAs as well.